Making the UK greener, one house at a time

 The UK is facing a challenging year ahead, with energy bills expected to rise significantly.
 Factors such as limited gas reserves, strong Asian LNG demand, low wind generation, and rising carbon prices increase energy costs.

-According to Ofgem, the UK’s energy regulator, the previous unit rate for electricity in January 2024 was 29p/kWh.
-This is a slight increase from the previous rates, driven ‘almost entirely by rising international wholesale energy market costs due to market instability and global events.’
+According to Ofgem, the UK's energy regulator, the previous unit rate for electricity is expected to be around 25.80p/kWh in January 2025.
+This is a slight increase from the earlier rates, driven 'almost entirely by rising international wholesale energy market costs due to market instability and global events.'

 This increase comes when the UK is still amid an acute energy cost crisis, as it has been for the past two years.
 The rising energy prices and the escalating climate emergency underscore the need for large-scale energy efficiency and demand reduction solutions to reduce energy bills, improve energy security, and lower carbon emissions.